Tanz0rz/haxe-fmod/docs/index.md

 haxefmod is FMOD Studio for Haxe on HTML5, HashLink, Windows, Linux, and macOS.
 It has native support for HaxeFlixel, Heaps, and Kha.

+[Getting started](getting-started.md) takes a new project from an empty build file to a playing sound.
+Every step that differs by engine has HaxeFlixel, Heaps, and Kha tabs.

 - The [FMOD Studio API](https://www.fmod.com/docs/2.03/api/studio-api.html) and [FMOD Core API](https://www.fmod.com/docs/2.03/api/core-api.html) at runtime, with some known [limitations](limitations.md)
     - Events, buses, VCAs, snapshots, banks, global and labeled parameters, and more
 - Typed callbacks with payloads (beats, timeline markers, etc.), see [Callbacks](guides/callbacks.md)